please call: +31 (0)50 367 71 97

 As an employer wishing to hire an international student, you can use the flowchart to determine easily whether you need to apply for a work permit for persons outside the European Economic Area (TWV) and whether this will involve a straightforward or difficult TWV application.
 You will also see right away the number of hours international students are allowed to work.

-A summary information sheet about students, working and internships called “Study Permit and Working: What are the options?” can be viewed here.
+A summary information sheet about students, working and internships at this link.

 Once students have graduated from an institution in the Netherlands, they can apply for an Orientation Year in the Netherlands.
 Even recent graduates from a Master’s or Bachelor’s program at one of the top 200 Universities abroad can apply for the Orientation Year.